parvathy-nsarma/parvathy-nsarma/README.md

 ### Hello there 👋

-I am student of New Jersey Institute of Technology

-MS in Data Science               Dec 2021
+I work for PwC as a Deals Analytics professional analyzing and visualizing data to resolve business problems and strengthen M&A decisions.

-- 🌱 I’m currently learning ...
-Deep Learning and an Independent study on details-on-demand, a Visual Information-Seeking Mantra.
+- 🌱 I’m currently learning ... analyzing and visualization of healthcare and telecom data

 - 🌱  Courses completed     ...
-Machine Learning, Big Data, Data Analytics with R program, Applied Statistics, Data Mining, Data Visualization and Interpretation, Data Analytics in Information Systems and Web Systems Development.
+Machine Learning, Big Data, Data Analytics with R program, Applied Statistics, Data Mining, Data Visualization and Interpretation, Data Analytics in Information Systems, Web Systems Development, Machine Learning, Deep Learning and Data Visualization and Interpretation.

+Thesis on Independent study on details-on-demand, a Visual Information-Seeking Mantra.

 - 📫 How to reach me: ...        https://www.linkedin.com/in/parvathy-neelakanta-sarma,
-                                  parvathynsarma@gmail.com
+                                  pn29@njit.edu

-- 🔭 I’m currently working on ...
-Modeling and Visualization.
+- 🔭 I’m currently working at PwC.

 - 😄 Pronouns: ...: Her/She